adorsys/XS2A-Sandbox/docs/running-modelbank.md

 ### Developer portal UI

-Developer portal is the main information resource on how to get started, how to test and work with XS2ASandbox.
+Developer portal is the main information resource on how to get started, how to test and work with ModelBank.

 ```
 http://localhost:4206